AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 The StorageHandler constructor creates the relevant data storage directories if they do not current exist while initializing the attributes of the object.

 Key arguments for the constructor are a `MemberList` object, a `TransactionList` object and a string `groupName`.
 The first two are used to represent the list of `Member` objects and the list of `Transaction` objects associated with the group for reference when loading or saving data.
-The last represents the directory to be written to to ensure that data across groups are kept discrete.
+The last represents the directory to be written to ensure that data across groups are kept discrete.

 <ins>Methods</ins>